 - Dehydration (due to vomiting)

-This can make the damage much worse as the string "accordions up" the gastrointestinal tract, possibly tearing fragile tissue.
+If you see the string under the tongue (extending down the throat) or protruding from the anus, it is important to never pull the string.
+This can make the damage much worse as the string "accordions up" the gastrointestinal tract, possibly tearing fragile tissue and causing a deadly infection.

-Your vet will start with a physical examination and palpation and that may be all that is needed.
-If there is any question, additional workup may be performed; such as radiographs or blood work.
+Your vet will start with a physical examination and palpation, and that may be all that is needed.
+If there is any question, an additional workup may be performed, such as radiographs or blood work.
+If there are complications and your cat won't be able to pass the linear foreign object on its own, your veterinarian may need to perform an endoscopy or surgery.

-Please use supervision and caution with pet toys.
-Toys are great for fun and exercise, and I do recommend them.
-It is important to anticipate that pets may break, tear, or as in this case, ingest part or all of a toy, causing problems.
+Use supervision and caution with pet toys.
+Toys are great for fun and exercise, which cats need.
+But it is important to anticipate that pets may break, tear, or ingest part or all of a toy, causing problems.
+Always consider safety when buying toys for pets and make your dwelling as cat-safe as possible.
+Keep yarn, fishing line, ribbons, strings, and even stray used dental floss where your cat can't get to it.